w3c/wai-coga/guide/clear/not-complex.md

 ---
-title: Do not use complex grammar (double negatives or nested clauses)
+title: Do not use double negatives or clauses inside clauses
 permalink: /coga-draft/guide/clear/not-complex
 github:
   repository: w3c/wai-coga